Nintendo data leak: "Teraleak" (2024–2025)

 In October 2024, over three years after the last outpour, an eleventh batch of data was leaked, stated by the leaker to be as a result of a separate hack, this time focusing on assets from Game Freak relevant to the Pokémon franchise.
 Game Freak confirmed the leak's legitimacy shortly afterwards, stating that their offices were breached the preceding August due to "unauthorized access to our servers by a third party."
 The leak, colloquially referred to as the "Teraleak" in reference to the prior "Gigaleak", included material such as source code, concept art, placeholder assets, extensive writeups on the series' lore, and company meetings regarding current and prospective multimedia adaptations.
-The leaked material additionally included alleged codenames for future Pokémon titles and the planned successor to the Nintendo Switch (which was later revealed as Nintendo Switch 2), as well as the personal information of multiple Game Freak staffers.
+The leaked material additionally included alleged codenames for future Pokémon titles and the planned successor to the Nintendo Switch (which was later revealed as the Nintendo Switch 2), as well as the personal information of multiple Game Freak staffers.

 Data

 The leaks included source code related to a number of Nintendo consoles, such as the Wii (pictured).

-The leaked data is estimated to be three gigabytes that had been released as of May 4, 2020, and the drive being two terabytes large.
+The Gigaleak data, released as of May 4, 2020, amounted to an estimated three gigabytes from a drive reported to be two terabytes in size.
 The oldest material dates to the late 1980s.
 The leaks include (but are not limited to):